mwanji/uncommons-dbutils/README.md

 # uncommons-dbutils

 A modernised fork of [Apache Commons DBUtils](http://commons.apache.org/proper/commons-dbutils/).
 The aim is to make a more flexible API and fix previous design mistakes, while keeping the original's small size and tight focus.

-## Requirements

-Java 8
+Full documentation is at https://mwanji.github.io/uncommons-dbutils

 ## Installation

+Requires Java 8.

-Add the following dependency:
+For Maven, add the following dependency:

 ```xml
 <dependency>